weirany/karting-cam/README.md

 ## Features

-- Captures JPEG images every minute
+- Captures 5 seconds of video as individual JPEG frames on boot
-- Stores images on SD card
+- Saves frames as frame_000001.jpg, frame_000002.jpg, etc. on the SD card
-- Web interface to view and download images
+- Web interface to view and download files
 - Can operate as WiFi Access Point or connect to existing network